philipptrenz/photo-booth/README.md

 If you have any problems, start reading here.
 If you do not find anything, check under [Issues](https://github.com/philipptrenz/photo-booth/issues), if someone else already had a similar problem.
 If you still have no solution, open a new issue.

+### How to quit photo-booth in fullscreen?

+Hit the Escape key to exit the fullscreen mode, then you can close the app.

 ### Why are all images in grayscale?

 Go to `config.json` and change `grayscaleMode` to `false`.